adamrork/HybFilter/README.md

 For example, if you have

-- 100 samples in your namelist file
+- 100 samples in your `namelist.txt` file
 - 60 samples represented in `GENE_01.FAA`
 - 50 samples represented in `GENE_02.FAA`
 - 40 samples represented in `GENE_03.FAA`